Electric car sockets: everything you need to know for efficient recharging

 CHAdeMO, short for "CHArge de MOve", is a Japanese fast-charging standard for electric vehicles, featuring a large oval connector for high current transmission in direct current (DC) with a maximum power of up to 400 kW for very fast charging.

-Unlike Type 2 sockets, where the cable is detachable, the charging cable is attached directly to the terminal.
-This standard is used in dedicated fast-charging charging stations, motorway service stations and shopping mall parking lots.
-Mainly used in Asia and on certain models in the USA, CHAdeMO charging is faster than AC charging, but also more expensive, and competes with the CCS standard in Europe.
+Unlike Type 2 plugs, where the cable is detachable, the charging cable is attached directly to the terminal.
+This standard is used in charging stations dedicated fast-charging stations, motorway service stations and shopping centre car parks.
+Mainly used in Asia and on certain models in the United States, CHAdeMO charging is faster than alternating current (AC) charging, but also more expensive, and competes with the CCS standard in Europe.

 - CCS (Combined Charging System) socket

 The CCS, or Combined Charging System, plug represents a combined charging standard for electric vehicles, the result of collaboration between European and American manufacturers, offering drivers great flexibility by enabling both alternating current (AC) and direct current (DC) charging.
-Its combined connector combines the Type 2 plug for AC with two additional pins dedicated to DC fast charging.
-It enables AC recharging up to 43 kW, similar to the Type 2 plug, and ultra-fast DC recharging up to 350 kW depending on the version.
+Its combined connector combines the Type 2 plug for AC with two additional pins dedicated to rapid DC charging.
+It enables AC charging of up to 43 kW, similar to the Type 2 plug, and ultra-fast DC charging of up to 350 kW, depending on the version.

-CCS plugs are used at public AC and DC charging stations, motorway service stations and rest areas equipped with fast charging stations.
-Now the dominant standard in Europe, it is fitted to the majority of modern electric vehicles sold on the continent.
+The CCS plug is used at public AC and DC charging points, motorway service stations and rest areas equipped with fast charging points.
+It has become the dominant standard in Europe, equipping the majority of modern electric vehicles sold on the continent.

 - Tesla Supercharger socket

 The Tesla Supercharger plug is an exclusive connector developed by Tesla for fast charging of its electric vehicles.
-It features a unique connector, incompatible with other charging standards, and enables ultra-fast direct current (DC) charging up to 250 kW, allowing a Tesla battery to be recharged in around twenty minutes.
-Equipped with a liquid cooling system to manage high power levels and optimize charging speed, the Supercharger network is reserved exclusively for Tesla.
+It features a unique connector that is incompatible with other charging standards, and allows ultra-fast direct current (DC) charging of up to 250 kW, enabling a Tesla battery to be recharged in around twenty minutes.
+Equipped with a liquid cooling system to manage high power levels and optimise charging speed, the Supercharger network is reserved exclusively for Tesla vehicles.
+Tesla.

-Operation is simple: simply plug the Tesla connector into the vehicle to automatically start charging, with payment made via the driver's Tesla account.
+It's simple to operate: just plug the Tesla connector into the vehicle to start charging automatically, with payment made via the driver's Tesla account.
 Tesla's navigation system makes it easy to locate Superchargers and monitor charging status.
-Its advantages include extremely fast charging, ideal for long journeys, expanding network coverage along freeways, and appreciated reliability and ergonomics.
+Its benefits include extremely fast charging, ideal for long journeys, expanding network coverage along motorways, and much-appreciated reliability and ergonomics.

-However, the Supercharger does have drawbacks, such as its exclusivity to Tesla vehicles, a higher charging cost than conventional public charging stations, and potentially large crowds at stations, especially at peak times.
+However, the Supercharger does have its drawbacks, such as its exclusivity to Tesla vehicles, a higher cost of charging than conventional public stations, and the potential for large crowds at stations, especially at peak times.
 It is only compatible with Tesla vehicles, while Tesla also offers slower home charging stations called Wall Connectors.

 Ultra-fast charging sockets